How to Fix iTunes Purchased Music Not Showing in Library

 3. Select "Purchased" from the dropdown menu.

-4. In the Purchased section, click on "Music" to view all your purchased music.
+4. In the Purchased section, click "Music" to view all your purchased music.

 5. Browse through your purchased music library to find the tracks that are missing from your main library.